vhsconnect/blog/posts/2023-07-04-could-be-instantiated0with-a-different-subtype-of-constraints.markdown

+---
+tags: typescript
+title:  X could be instantiated with a different subtype of constraint 'object'.
+author: vhs
+---

 I ran into this error the other day - and felt like this great stack overflow answer by [Flavio Vilante](https://stackoverflow.com/questions/56505560/how-to-fix-ts2322-could-be-instantiated-with-a-different-subtype-of-constraint) needed to be archived.

 ### The Question